 ActewAGL Electricity Queanbeyan

 ActewAGL treats Queanbeyan customers a bit differently to both Canberra and the rest of NSW.
-Queanbeyan customers have two offers with a 20% discount that’s guaranteed for a 12-month benefit period.
-One of the plan’s discount is available if you pay your bills on time and opt for online billing, while the other product’s discount is for signing up to email billing and paying via direct debit.
+Queanbeyan customers have two offers with discounts – one that’s guaranteed for a 24-month benefit period, and another that’s conditional for 12 months provided customers pay via direct debit.
 The other market offer comes with a no discounts and is equal to the default price on the Essential Energy distribution network.
 Alternatively, customers who pay via direct debit could opt for the plan with a conditional discount, which lasts for one year.